vitalab/vitalab.github.io/article/_posts/2019-07-18-attention-branch-network.md

 pdf: "https://arxiv.org/abs/1812.10025"
 ---

 The authors propose a modification applicable to most CNN architectures: adding an "Attention Branch".
-This modification allows to outputs a visual explanation while improving accuracy.
+This modification allows to output a visual explanation while improving accuracy.

 # Attention Branch